AriellaGoldman/FoodFlip/README.md

 by Ariella Levine (levjam), Louis Petro (petrol), and Elijah Valenciano (elijahv)
 ========

+flow diagram
+This is located in the root directory under "general_flow.jpg"

+mockups
+All mockups are in the "/mockups" directory

+raw data
+The raw data is in the "/data" directory

 fake_data.csv
 This file contains examples of what FoodFlip data will look like.
 Users submit questions about food recipes and other users submit answers/comments to each of the questions with their suggestions.